Outstanding Student Awards

-Each spring, the department recognizes two graduating Religion majors with an "Outstanding Student Award."
+Each spring, the department recognizes two senior Religion majors with an "Outstanding Student Award."
 The award is based upon student GPA.
-The recipients for the 2015-2016 academic year were Meagan McIntire and Julianna Marraccino.
+The recipients for the 2019-2020 academic year were João Pedro Costa Grillo Moraes and Benjamin J. "Jack" Young.
 Below are profiles of our two recipients.